pranita09/pranita09/README.md

 I am a Frontend Developer, and my tech stack includes NextJS, ReactJS, JavaScript, Typescript, HTML5, CSS3, Tailwind CSS, Material UI, Redux and Redux Toolkit.

-- **I am interested in Web designing and Web development**

-* ✍️ I like to write my learnings through technical blogs.
+* I like to write what I learn through technical blogs.
-* 👯 I’m looking forward to collaborating on open-source projects.
+* I’m looking forward to collaborating on open-source projects.
-* ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-* Outside tech, 📖 I love to read novels, 🎵 listen to music, and 🌴 explore nature outdoors.
+* Outside tech, I like to read, listen to music, and explore nature outdoors.

 ---